fiddleHeads/intro-to-arcgis-pro/content/user-interface.md

 - **Menu Tabs**: These are located at the top of the main UI and can be  selected/activated as needed.
 We will use these later in the tutorial.

 #### Insert a New Map
-The first step we will want to take is to insert a new map in our UI.
+If you are not already viewing a map as shown above, the first step will be to insert a new map in our UI.
 In the **Main Menu**, select **Insert > New Map**.
 Notice that a new map tab has been added to the Map Frame and Tools from the Main Menu are now enabled.

 #### Interact with Tabbed Menus
  Move your cursor to the **Contents Pane**, and notice the small down arrow on the right side.
 If clicked, this arrow give you options to **Float**, **Dock**, **Auto-Hide**, and **Close** the pane.